T30 Journal โ Privacy Policy

 | Push notification token | Firebase Firestore (Google Cloud) |

-| Subscription status | On-device; managed by Apple StoreKit |
+| Subscription status | On-device and Firebase entitlement records; managed by Apple StoreKit for iOS purchases and Stripe for web purchases |

 Firebase services are hosted on Google Cloud Platform.
 Our Firebase project is configured in the United States region.
 Google encrypts data in transit (TLS) and at rest.
 For details, see Google Cloud’s security practices.